Force field (chemistry)

-In the context of chemistry and molecular modelling, a force field is a computational method that is used to estimate the forces between atoms within molecules and also between molecules.
-More precisely, the force field refers to the functional form and parameter sets used to calculate the potential energy of a system of atoms or coarse-grained particles in molecular mechanics, molecular dynamics, or Monte Carlo simulations.
-The parameters for a chosen energy function may be derived from experiments in physics and chemistry, calculations in quantum mechanics, or both.
-Force fields are interatomic potentials and utilize the same concept as force fields in classical physics, with the difference that the force field parameters in chemistry describe the energy landscape, from which the acting forces on every particle are derived as a gradient of the potential energy with respect to the particle coordinates.
+In the context of chemistry, molecular physics, physical chemistry, and molecular modelling, a force field is a computational model that is used to describe the forces between atoms (or collections of atoms) within molecules or between molecules as well as in crystals.
+Force fields are a variety of interatomic potentials.
+More precisely, the force field refers to the functional form and parameter sets used to calculate the potential energy of a system on the atomistic level.
+Force fields are usually used in molecular dynamics or Monte Carlo simulations.
+The parameters for a chosen energy function may be derived from classical laboratory experiment data, calculations in quantum mechanics, or both.
+Force fields utilize the same concept as force fields in classical physics, with the main difference being that the force field parameters in chemistry describe the energy landscape on the atomistic level.
+From a force field, the acting forces on every particle are derived as a gradient of the potential energy with respect to the particle coordinates.

+A large number of different force field types exist today (e.g. for organic molecules, ions, polymers, minerals, and metals).
+Depending on the material, different functional forms are usually chosen for the force fields since different types of atomistic interactions dominate the material behavior.

-All-atom force fields provide parameters for every type of atom in a system, including hydrogen, while united-atom interatomic potentials treat the hydrogen and carbon atoms in methyl groups and methylene bridges as one interaction center.
+There are various criteria that can be used for categorizing force field parametrization strategies.
+An important differentiation is 'component-specific' and 'transferable'.
+For a component-specific parametrization, the considered force field is developed solely for describing a single given substance (e.g. water).
+For a transferable force field, all or some parameters are designed as building blocks and become transferable/ applicable for different substances (e.g. methyl groups in alkane transferable force fields).
+A different important differentiation addresses the physical structure of the models: All-atom force fields provide parameters for every type of atom in a system, including hydrogen, while united-atom interatomic potentials treat the hydrogen and carbon atoms in methyl groups and methylene bridges as one interaction center.
 Coarse-grained potentials, which are often used in long-time simulations of macromolecules such as proteins, nucleic acids, and multi-component complexes, sacrifice chemical details for higher computing efficiency.